 If a spectator becomes verbally abusive, the umpire will request the appropriate coach to inform the abusive individual the game will possibly be forfeited if the abuse does not cease if the abuse continues, the umpire will declare game forfeited.

-Any and all ejections require the ejected individuals to leave the field area within 5 minutes of the ejection and remain no closer than the parking area.
+Any and all ejections require the ejected individuals to leave the facility (including parking lot) within 5 minutes of the ejection.
+This means the ejected player/coach/manager must leave the Walona property including the parking lot if ejected.
+The closest place to go would be the Martino parking lot.
 Failure to do so will result in forfeiture of the game.

 If a player, coach or spectator is ejected from the game, they must leave the field area with all family members.
 (Except Manager)

-If the manager is ejected, the manager must leave the field area.
+If the manager is ejected, the manager must leave the facility (including parking lot).

 The NLGSA Executive Board has the right to extend the ejection to the next game and beyond if they think the violation deems it necessary.